-Whilst options (a) and (b) perform positively against the provision of housing objective, there is uncertainty for option (c) which may mean it is not deliverable.
+Whilst options (a), (b) and (d) perform positively against the provision of housing objective, there is uncertainty for option (c) which may mean it is not deliverable.
 The very negative impacts for option (a) with respect to the historic environment are not outweighed by the provision of 5 houses, therefore it is judged to be unsuitable for allocation.
+Similarly, option (d) performs poorly against the historic environment objective and this is not outweighed by the provision of houses.
 Whilst option (b) could deliver housing against the residual requirement at Bolney, there are negative impacts in relation to communities, as well as noise/air pollution which may arise as a result of its location adjacent to the busy A23.
 The positives of allocating this site are therefore outweighed by the negatives.
-It is likely that there are more positive performing sites within this settlement tier, or within the tier above.
+For all site options, it is likely that there are more positive performing sites within this settlement tier, or within the tier above.